ami-iit/.github/profile/README.md

 Welcome to the GitHub organization of the Artificial and Mechanical Intelligence lab at the Italian Institute of Technology.

+Our mission is to combine Artificial Intelligence with Mechanics to provide mankind the next generation of Humanoid Robots that will help us face the looming societal challenges.

 If you want to know more about us:
 * Visit our website at [**🌐 https://ami.iit.it/**](https://ami.iit.it/)
 * Follow us on Instagram https://www.instagram.com/artificialmechintelligence/